top of page

 Lost Words Exhibition

 A wildlife-themed exhibition at the Carnegie Galleries in Dunfermline?
 Let me think about that for a minute.
 Yes, I'm going.
 Nicole accompanied me and the event had just a few days left to run.
 Upon arrival, Nicole realised the source material was based on a book of illustrated poetry (in the form of spells) she had immensely enjoyed.
-Published in 2017, The Lost Words was created as a response to the belief that nature themes are retreating from our children’s stories and im
+Published in 2017, The Lost Words was created as a response to the belief that children are losing touch with the natural world around them.
+A

 Walking With Brian